Call4Cloud | MMP-C | Autopilot | Device Preparation

 My Account (microsoft.com)

 But wait, what if there is no backup in Azure Ad?
-How are you going to monitor this or make sure there is always a recovery key present?
+How are you going to monitor this or ensure that a recovery key is always present?

 3. Bitlocker Recovery key not Escrowed to AAD